FireMugen/SimpleStudio/README.md

 - [Hugh](https://github.com/hluscombe)
 - [Max](https://github.com/FireMugen)

-SimpleStudio was a group project completed and presented on 17th May 2019 as part of General assemblies WDI 31 course curriculum.
+SimpleStudio was a group project completed and presented on 17th May 2019 as part of General assemblies WDI31 (Web Development Immersive).

-Simple Studio is a way to collaborate on music on the web.

-A Music Collaboration Web App
+Simple Studio is an online Music collaboration space where you can work with other users in real time to create simple music using a drum sequencer and synthesiser in a 16 step loop.

 ## Primary technologies used